kleekru/RoboTarPC/README.md

  - in project properties of RobotarIOIOforPCConsole add Project dependency on IOIOLibPC (and xchords and xsong, if they are not already there)
  - Project->Clean (all projects)
  - then right click on RobotarIOIOforPCConsole project - run as - java application - should run
+ - In RoboTar applications, choose Utilities -> Servo corrections and setup RoboTar device (if you have any), because running with inappropriate values could burn your servos!
+After changing and saving the values, you can try Chords page and Song page, testing chords individually or play/edit songs.

- - for Android version - you need to clone also `https://github.com/kleekru/RoboTarAndroid.git`
+ - instructions for Android version - you need to clone also `https://github.com/kleekru/RoboTarAndroid.git`
  - download android platform (not needed for pc version), follow installation instructions for android developers (http://developer.android.com/sdk/index.html#ExistingIDE and http://developer.android.com/sdk/installing/index.html and http://developer.android.com/sdk/installing/installing-adt.html)